 But now that I’m thinking past completing my novel, I’m starting to pay attention to book trailers.
-I watch nearly every one I stumble upon.
-Some are intriguing and some not.
+I watch nearly every trailer I stumble upon.
+Some are intriguing and some are not.

 By the way, here is one of the better book trailers I recently viewed.

 If you are interested in purchasing a copy of Abandon by Meg Cabot, please click on the link below.

 (Full disclosure: If you do so, we earn a commission.
 Thank you.)

 I’ve spent years honing my dialogue writing skills.
 Here are some of the steps I use to make my dialogue natural and engaging.